 Puentes de Salud is pleased to partner with The Barnes Foundation for this two-year initiative, funded by the William Penn Foundation, to take early learning programming directly to families in ways that not only engage children, but also involve adults as active participants by building their skills to support language and literacy learning at home.

 Puentes a las artes/Bridges to the Arts offers emergent bi-lingual learners an opportunity to develop cognitive, linguistic, and visual literacy skills and to support adult caregivers in developing additional strategies and activities to reinforce and extend learning at home.
-This project will serve over 200 emergent bilingual PreK children ages 3-4 from South Philadelphia’s Latino immigrant community.
+This project will serve over 200 emergent bilingual PreK children ages 3-4 from South Philadelphia’s Latinx immigrant community.
 Young learners will learn new vocabulary and ways to decode and construct meaning from what they see and hear.
 Activities include direct instruction using an art-based curriculum, family programming, and museum access.

 The project includes weekly after-school instruction with a bilingual (Spanish/English) art-based curriculum, community-based family workshops at Puentes de Salud, and family programming at the Barnes Foundation.
-The project is tailored to address barriers that prevent Latino immigrant families from regularly accessing quality, early childhood education programs, as well as one of the city’s major cultural institutions.”
+The project is tailored to address barriers that prevent Latinx immigrant families from regularly accessing quality, early childhood education programs, as well as one of the city’s major cultural institutions.”

 After-School Tutoring and Mentoring Program